 14. Stay single for a while

 As you struggle to let go of someone you love, it is easy for you to seek love and attention from other people.
 However, avoid dating the next person you meet.
 Remember, you are not emotionally ready for it yet.
-Staying single for a while can help you assess what didn’t work for you and your partner and what you could do differently in your next relationship.
+Staying single for a while can help you recover and get ready for a healthy relationship.

 15. Seek professional help